mhearne-usgs/polytri/README.md

 The modified C code is gratefully included with the permission of the original author.

+However, these modifications failed with further testing.
+The seidel module above seemed to work well for all use cases tested by the author.
+As time permits, the O'Rourke wrapper will be tested and hopefully re-incorporated back into this package.

 Installation and Dependencies
 =============================

 This package *should* be completely self-contained if your Python vintage is 2.5 or greater.

-It does contain some C code (see note above), which will require that you have a C compiler installed and configured to work with Python.
+This installation does not *currently* require that you have a C compiler installed, but it may again in the future (see note above).

 To install:
 pip install git+git://github.com/mhearne-usgs/polytri.git